Bombay Priyudu: Plot

-Chitti Babu (J. D. Chakravarthy) and Pyarelal (Sudhakar) are roommates in Bombay.
+Chitti Babu and Pyarelal are roommates in Bombay.
 With photography as occupation, Chitti Babu is forever prowling the streets with his camera.
-One day when he comes to the airport to take pictures of a man, he spots Raga Sudha (Rambha) and falls in love with her at first sight.
-Bombay (Brahmanandam), who steals a gold chain from a jeweller's, drops it in Raga Sudha's bag while being chased by the police.
+One day when he comes to the airport to take pictures of a man, he spots Raga Sudha and falls in love with her at first sight.
+Bombay, who steals a gold chain from a jeweller's, drops it in Raga Sudha's bag while being chased by the police.
 The bag goes to Chitti Babu's gypsy, who finds his dream girl's photograph in it.

 Chitti Babu dons the guise of a rich man and makes her come to different places to collect her bag, but does not give it.
 Chitti Babu meets her and tells her that he will help her in getting her bag.
 She falls for Chitti Babu.
 Later, she finds that the bag is with Chitti Babu and accuses him of cheating her.
 In the process of appeasing his lady love, Chitti Babu meets with an accident and ends up in a hospital.
 This rekindles Raga Sudha's love for him.